bigfix/developer.bigfix.com/site/reference/types/string.md

 # process &lt;string&gt; : process

-Returns the process object corresponding to the name specified by &amp;lt;string&amp;gt;.
+Returns the process object corresponding to the name specified by &lt;string&lt;.

 # property &lt;string&gt; : property

-Typically used in the plural, returns the &amp;quot;line&amp;quot; inspector properties.
+Typically used in the plural, returns the "line" inspector properties.

 # q &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;q&amp;gt; (quotation) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;q&lt; (quotation) tag modified by the first given string.

 # q of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;q&amp;gt; (quotation) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;q&lt; (quotation) tag.

 # recent application &lt;string&gt; : application